vekp/3d-printing/README.md

     <figcaption>Tiana practising her smile.</figcaption>
 </figure>

 We celebrated Roland's 7th birthday a few weeks into our stay at RCH.
-With so much attention on Tiana and her recovery, we had been unable to give him much attention, and he had been spending a lot of time under the care of our extended family.
+With so much of our focus on Tiana and her recovery, we had been unable to give him much attention, and he had been spending a lot of time under the care of our extended family.
 Strict COVID policy made it difficult for us to bring him into the ward, but we were granted an exemption for his birthday.
 It was so nice for all of us to be together again to celebrate.

 <figure>
     <img src="assets/img/birthday.jpg" alt="Family having birthday party outside"/>